Authored by the expert who managed and guided the team behind the Greece Property Pack

 Which neighborhoods have the fastest rising property prices in Thessaloniki as of 2026?

-As of early 2026, the top three neighborhoods with the fastest rising property prices in Thessaloniki are Kalamaria (particularly Aretsou and Nea Krini), Toumba, and Charilaou, all benefiting from strong local demand and improving connectivity.
+As of early 2026, the three neighborhoods with the fastest-rising property prices in Thessaloniki are Kalamaria (including Aretsou and Nea Krini), Toumba, and Charilaou, all of which are seeing strong and sustained buyer demand.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Thessaloniki.